 Publicly funded prekindergarten is supported by grant funds and is free to a range of income eligible families up to 300% of the Federal Poverty Guidelines.
-To meet the needs of working families, Child Care scholarship provides financial assistance to income-eligible families by reducing the cost of wrap-around and extended-day services for PreK children.
+To meet the needs of working families, Child Care Subsidy provides financial assistance to income-eligible families by reducing the cost of wrap-around and extended-day services for PreK children.
 MSDE has also funded community-based programs to provide PreK to ensure a diverse delivery system that meets the needs of children and their families.
 MSDE intends to explore options that can meet the requirements of PreK for family child care homes to increase their access to PreK funding opportunities.

-iii.
-Estimated percentage of the MOE Fund requirement that will be met with Prekindergarten expenditures (not to exceed 20 percent): 20% iv.
+- iii.
+Estimated percentage of the MOE Fund requirement that will be met with Prekindergarten expenditures (not to exceed 20 percent): 20% - iv.
 If the percentage is more than 10 percent of the MOE requirement, describe how the state will coordinate its Prekindergarten and child care services to expand the availability of child care:

 MSDE coordinates public PreK and child care services to expand the availability of child care by providing various options for service delivery including center-based, Head Start, and school-based PreK.
 Publicly funded PreK is supported by grant funds and is free to a range of income eligible families up to 300% of the Federal Poverty Guidelines.
 To expand the availability of high quality child care options, PreK programs supported by grant funds are required to meet high-quality standards.
-Child Care Scholarship provides financial assistance to income eligible families by reducing the cost of wrap-around and extended-day child care services for children enrolled in publicly funded PreK.
+Child Care Subsidy provides financial assistance to income eligible families by reducing the cost of wrap-around and extended-day child care services for children enrolled in publicly funded PreK.

-- - i.
+- ☐ f.
+The same funds are used to meet at least some of the CCDF MOE and TANF MOE requirements. - i.
 If known, what percent of funds used to meet CCDF MOE also is used to meet TANF MOE requirements?
-12%
+Click or tap here to enter text.